EvgeniyMukhamedjanov/liquid-ajax-cart/docs/reference/data-ajax-cart-messages.md

 ### `line_item.key`

-Add the `data-ajax-cart-messages` attribute with a cart item's key to a container and Liquid Ajax Cart will populate the container with errors and messages related to the cart item:
+Add the `data-ajax-cart-messages` attribute with a cart item's key to a container and Liquid Ajax Cart will populate the container with errors and messages related to the cart item.

 {% raw %}
 ```html